viviaa/powerbi-docs.pt-br/powerbi-docs/service-admin-faq.md

 ### <a name="how-does-security-work-in-power-bi"></a>Como funciona a segurança no Power BI?

-O Power BI foi criado de acordo com a base do Office 365, que por sua vez baseia-se nos serviços do Azure, como o Azure Active Directory.
+A Microsoft criou o Power BI sobre a base do Office 365, que por sua vez se baseia em serviços do Azure como o Azure Active Directory.
 Para obter uma visão geral da arquitetura do Power BI, consulte [Segurança do Power BI](service-admin-power-bi-security.md).

 ## <a name="next-steps"></a>Próximas etapas